WhereJuly/62-http-convenience-pack/readme.md

 The pack purpose is to provide uniform standardized RFC-compliant HTTP notions' values for applications across the consumer's entire TypeScript application stack.

 It adds type safety and convenience of auto-complete.
-It as well allows to avoid string constants ambiguity, ensures you always get the same correct and uniform HTTP header name (or MIME type, or status code / message) sent from your one end (e.g. front) to the other (e.g. back) and / or across you services.
+It as well allows to avoid string constants ambiguity, ensures you always get the same correct and uniform HTTP header name (or a MIME type, or a status code / message) sent from your one end (e.g. front) to the other (e.g. back) and / or across you services.

-Where applicable for convenience use cases it has functionality (validation, normalization).
-This functionality can be expanded if more use cases are discovered.
+Where applicable for convenience use cases it has functionality (validation, normalization, etc.) that can be expanded on your proposal if new use cases are discovered.

 - [Overview](#overview)
   - [HTTP Methods](#http-methods)